Water Resources

 Third Party Certification

-Third-party certification has been obtained from LRQA Group Limited for a portion of the performance data above.
+Third-party certification has been obtained from LRQA Group Limited for a portion of the performance data marked with an asterisk (*) above.